Sorry, you need to enable JavaScript to visit this website.

 Health care agent

 Your health care agent is the person you nominate to make health care decisions on your behalf if you are ever unable to make these decisions for yourself.
-You make this selection in a health care or medical power of attorney document.
-You want someone who will follow your wishes and make decisions in the way that you would (even if they have an emotional conflict about the decision).
-The document can provide additional guidance for your agent to look to.
+This selection is made in a health care or medical power of attorney document.
+You want to designate someone who will follow your wishes and make decisions in the way that you would (even if they have an emotional conflict about the decision).
+The health care power of attorney document can provide additional guidance for your agent.

 Traits to look for include: